-The Effective Date of this Appendix I is January 1, 2010.
+The Effective Date of this Appendix I is January 1, 2013.
 It should replace and supersede any other Appendix I with an earlier date.
 The Plan has established the following claims review procedure in the event you are denied a benefit under this Plan.

-Step 1: Notice is received from Third Party Administrator.
-If your claim is denied, you will receive written notice from the Third Party Administrator that your claim is denied as soon as reasonably possible but no later than thirty (30) days after receipt of the claim.
-For reasons beyond the control of the Third Party Administrator, the Third Party Administrator may take up to an additional 15 days to review your claim.
+- Notice is received from Humana.
+If your claim is denied, you will receive written notice from Humana that your claim is denied as soon as reasonably possible but no later than thirty (30) days after receipt of the claim.
+For reasons beyond the control of Humana, Humana may take up to an additional 15 days to review your claim.
 You will be provided written notice of the need for additional time prior to the end of the thirty (30) day period.
 If the reason for the additional time is that you need to provide additional information, you will have forty-five (45) days from the notice of the extension to obtain that information.
-The time period during which the Third Party Administrator must make a decision will be suspended until the earlier of the date that you provide the information or the end of the forty-five (45) day period.

-Step 2: Review your notice carefully.
-Once you have received your notice from the Third Party Administrator, review it carefully.
-The notice will contain:
+The time period during which Humana must make a decision will be suspended until the earlier of the date that you provide the information or the end of the forty-five (45) day period. - Step 2: Review your notice carefully.
+Once you have received your notice from Humana, review it carefully.
+The notice will contain: - a.

-- a.
 The reason(s) for the denial and the Plan provisions on which the denial is based; - b.
 A description of any additional information necessary for you to perfect your claim, why the information is necessary, and your time limit for submitting the information; - c.
 A description of the Plan's appeal procedures and the time limits applicable to such procedures; and - d.
-A right to request all documentation relevant to your claim.

-Step 3: If you disagree with the decision, file an Appeal.
-If you do not agree with the decision of the Third Party Administrator and you wish to appeal, you must file your appeal no later than one hundred eighty (180) days after receipt of the notice described in Step 1.
-You should submit all information identified in the notice of denial as necessary to perfect your claim and any additional information that you believe would support your claim.
+A right to request all documentation relevant to your claim. - Step 3: If you disagree with the decision, file an Appeal.
+If you do not agree with the decision of Humana and you wish to appeal, you must file your appeal no later than one hundred eighty (180) days after receipt of the notice described in Step 1.
+You should submit all information identified in the notice of denial as necessary to perfect your claim and any additional information that you believe would support your claim. - Step 4: Notice of Denial is received from Humana.
+If the claim is again denied, you will be notified in writing as soon as possible but no later than thirty (30) days after receipt of the appeal by (Humana).